On Variance Estimation of Random Forests with Infinite-Order U-statistics: Methodology

-This motivates us to combine all such terms in the infinite sum, which surprisingly leads to the sample variance of all trees (kernels).
-This is demonstrated in the following proposition, suggesting that we may jointly estimate them without explicitly analyzing every single term.
-The proof is collected in Appendix \ref{sec:append:methoddology}.
+This motivates us to combine all such terms in the infinite sum, which surprisingly leads to the sample variance of all kernels.
+The result is given in the following proposition, with its proof collected in Appendix \ref{sec:append:methoddology}.

 \begin{proposition} Given a complete U-statistic $U_n$, and the estimator $\hatxidtilde$ defined in Equation \eqref{eq:def:est of tilde xi}, when $k \leq n/2$, we have the following unbiased estimator of $\vs$: